djinilabs/timeclout/docs/architecture/permission-system.md

-# TimeHaupt Permission & Authorization System
+# TimeClout Permission & Authorization System

 ## Overview

-TimeHaupt implements a sophisticated **Resource-Based Access Control (RBAC)** system that provides granular permissions across all organizational entities.
+TimeClout implements a sophisticated **Resource-Based Access Control (RBAC)** system that provides granular permissions across all organizational entities.
 This document explains how the permission system works, how to implement authorization checks, and best practices for security.

 ## 📦 Imports